OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Lens focal length: 28mm

-- Up to 11 frames per second, continuous shooting
+- Can shoot up to 11 frames per second

 - BIONZ x image processor for life-like textures and details on the picture